 - get feedback from allied health professionals who can also share knowledge and resources that might be helpful to trainees.

-- Ensure trainees review key areas of the Rehabilitation Medicine Advanced Training Program Curriculum (PDF 1MB) Highlight areas for further follow up to help direct study effectively.
+- Ensure trainees review key areas of the Rehabilitation Medicine (General) Advanced Training Curriculum.
+Highlight areas for further follow up to help direct study effectively.

-- AFRM Supervisors and trainees can access the MEQ Sample Questions (PDF 0.1MB) to help prepare trainees with their next attempt and to better understand the structure of the MEQ paper.
+- AFRM Supervisors and trainees can access the AFRM FWE Adult MEQ example questions to help prepare trainees with their next attempt and to better understand the structure of the MEQ paper.

 - Trainees can link to a multitude of useful resources including journals, podcasts, webinars and more in the RACP Resources section of the RACP website.